-The FINA (Financial Agency) eCard provides faster, simpler and more secure access to information and services for businesses.
-It offers unlimited access to the following eServices, among others: eTax, eVAT, ePension and ePayment.
-The SmartX university card is a multifunctional smart card intended for professionals and students at university level.
+The SmartX University Card is a multifunctional smart card intended for professionals and students at university level.
 It was created with the primary function of identifying natural persons in academia and to give them access to the required electronic services.
 The intention is to reduce costs, to simplify administrative procedures in dealing with students and to facilitate mobility.
 The card contains the name of the university/faculty and the owner's name, photo and ID number printed on the surface.
 SmartX enables the identification of persons via the magnetic tape, the contactless interface and the contact interface.
 It has a certificate based on the PKI electronic signature infrastructure.